-Ladies, forgive me if you stopped by for yesterday's Manners' Monday post and didn't see it.
-I left it in draft mode and forgot to set it for auto-publish!
-The past few days have very busy and I've been mostly offline but I wanted to post this today instead of saving it for next week.
-As promised, we're continuing the topic of Table Etiquette and Part 2 is all about how to properly set a table.
-With the upcoming holiday season just around the corner (crazy, isn't it?), I thought this would be a relevant post for many of you.
+As promised, we're continuing the topic of Table Etiquette and Part 2 today is all about how to properly set a table.
+With the upcoming holiday season upon us, I thought this would be a relevant post for many of you.

 There are two types of table settings: informal and formal.
-Whether dining out at a restaurant or in another's home or hosting guests in your home, here is what you can expect as well as what you'll need to know as it pertains to table settings.
-Below is some solid adivce and diagrams of each type of setting, beginning with the more casual affair.
+Whether dining out at a restaurant or in another's home or hosting guests in your own home, here is what you can expect as well as what you'll need to know as it pertains to table settings.

 A meal that requires a formal place setting will consist of salad, bread, soup, drinks and a main course with dessert and coffee following.